 - painful menstruation

 vomiting, or dental issues such as weakened tooth enamel or poor tooth

-Additional tests include:
+Additional tests include the following:

 determine if excess levels of calcium are being secreted in the urine.

 doctor if you have an abnormal heart rhythm, which can be caused by calcium

 low calcium levels have affected your bones.

 Calcium and Mineral Restoration

 help stabilize your calcium level.
 Most individuals need to take supplements

-- dark green leafy vegetables
+- dark green, leafy vegetables